-ICF has been involved in a variety of activities supporting the National Climate Assessment (NCA), including researching and writing technical reports, developing case studies, and participating in working groups, workshops, and meetings.
+ICF International has supported a number of activities pertaining to the National Climate Assessment (NCA), including researching and writing technical reports; developing case studies; and planning, facilitating, and participating in working groups, workshops, and meetings.

 ICF assisted the U.S. Environmental Protection Agency (EPA) in its participation on the Interagency Working Group on Ecosystems, which is coordinated through the U.S. Global Change Research Program.
 ICF conducted a literature review and prepared background materials for a workshop that brought together experts to discuss the process of selecting appropriate ecological indicators for tracking the impacts of climate change.
 The results of the workshop were summarized in a report, which is being used in the NCA.
 ICF also assisted in developing a workshop entitled, "Valuation Techniques and Metrics for Climate Change Impacts, Adaptation, and Mitigation Options: Methodological Perspectives for the National Climate Assessment."